AlgoLab/shark_experiments/README.md

 An exploratory analysis about the relationship between the kmers uniqueness and the accuracy of shark is available [here](#uniqueness-analysis).

-### Setup
+## Setup

-To facilitate the replicability of our experiments, we provide a conda environment (`environment.yml`).
-To activate it, clone the repo, move to it, and run:
+To ensure the reproduction of our experiments, we provide a conda environment (`environment.yml`).
+To activate it, execute the folling command to clone the repo, move to the cloned repo, and install the dependencies:
 ```bash
 git clone https://github.com/AlgoLab/shark_experiments.git
 cd shark_experiments
 conda env create -f environment.yml
 ```
-This environment contains all the needed softwares and libraries except for the [spladder](https://github.com/ratschlab/spladder) tool (it's not available on conda).
+This environment contains all the needed softwares and libraries except for [spladder](https://github.com/ratschlab/spladder) (it's not available on conda).
 To install it:
 ```bash
 git clone https://github.com/ratschlab/spladder.git
 cd spladder